Vice Chair, Australasia

 It makes sense to bring on a board director who can draw on deep expertise as a strategic partner in building future business capability.

-Yet she’s still often told the head of HR does not even sit on the leadership team in some organizations.
+Yet she’s still often told the head of HR does not even sit on the leadership team.
 If you want to align your business strategy with your people and gain greater understanding and oversight of the true talent risks at the heart of your strategy, it may be time to look towards your CHRO as a future board member.

 Learn more about how Korn Ferry’s Board and CEO services can help you shape the future of your board.